hiveeyes/arduino/doc/source/firmwares.rst

     * - Name
       - Description

-    * - node-terkin-next
-      - We started working on `node-terkin-next.ino`_, a playground sketch for building a generic transmitter machinery in June 2016.

     * - :ref:`generic-firmware`
       - We started working on `generic.ino`_, a flexible software breadboard for RFM-based nodes, transceivers and gateways in June 2016.

+    * - node-pipa
+      - We started working on the *Hiveeyes Pipa Datalogger*, a playground for building a generic C++ datalogger framework in January 2017.